dmnq-dc/Crowdfunding_ETL/README.md

 -------------------------

-Create the Contacts DataFrame
+:bangbang: Create the Contacts DataFrame :bangbang:

-Option 1: Use Python dictionary methods.
+Option 1: Use Python dictionary methods. :white_check_mark: :white_check_mark:

 	3.1.1 Import the contacts.xlsx file into a DataFrame.
 	3.1.2 Iterate through the DataFrame, converting each row to a dictionary.
 	3.1.3 Iterate through each dictionary, doing the following: